Context-aware Bayesian Mixed Multinomial Logit Model: Method

 \subsection{Neural network}

-The neural network with parameters $\bs\theta_{\mbox{ NN}}$ introduced in the previous section takes as input a vector $\textbf{c}_t$ describing the context corresponding to the choice occasion $t$, and outputs a vector $\textbf{o}_t \in \mathbb{R}^{L+K}$, corresponding to the expected value of the context-dependent adjustments/shifts $\bs\mu_t$ to the fixed taste parameters $\bs\alpha \in \mathbb{R}^L$ and random taste parameters $\bs\beta_n \in \mathbb{R}^K$.
-We propose to approximate this mapping using a neural network architecture consisting of fully-connected layers with ReLU activations for the hidden layers and a linear activation for the output layer.
-The number of hidden layers required naturally depends of the complexity of the mapping.
-In practice, we found that a single hidden layer to be sufficient for the datasets considered in Section~\ref{sec:caseStudies}.
-Additionally, we found that the use of Dropout between hidden layers to generally lead to better results.
+The neural network with parameters $\bs\theta_{\mbox{ NN}}$ introduced in the previous section takes as input a vector $\textbf{c}_t$, describing the context corresponding to the choice occasion $t$, and outputs a vector $\bs\mu_t \in \mathbb{R}^{L+K}$, corresponding to the context-dependent adjustments/shifts to the fixed taste parameters $\bs\alpha \in \mathbb{R}^L$ and random taste parameters $\bs\beta_n \in \mathbb{R}^K$.
+We propose to approximate this mapping using a neural network architecture consisting of fully-connected layers with the hyperbolic tangent activation function (tanh) for the hidden layers and a linear activation for the output layer.
+The number of the required hidden layers naturally depends of the complexity of the mapping.
+In practice, we found a single hidden layer to be sufficient for the datasets considered in the case studies in sections~\ref{sec:caseStudies} and \ref{sec:bicycleRCM}.

 Given the flexibility of the neural network to capture complex patterns in the context data and their non-linear relation with the context-dependent shifts/adjustments of the taste parameters of a decision-maker $n$, the proposed C-MMNL approach offers several key advantages over traditional approaches to include context information in the utility functions.
 First, it naturally supports for both continuous and discrete variables, as well as complex non-linear interactions between both types of variables.
 As a consequence, non-linear shifts in taste parameters that result from context variables (such as amount of rain, see Section \ref{sec:bicycleRCM}) can be captured.
 Secondly, each specification of the context is considered jointly as a whole by the neural network, rather than each variable being considered independently.
 The neural network then leverages observed choice data from multiple contexts to learn to extrapolate across different combinations of the context variables and their mapping to shifts in taste parameters.
 Therefore, even if one has never seen a particular combination of the context variables in the data, the neural network is expected to learn to non-linearly interpolate across contexts to estimate its effect on the taste parameters.
 Lastly, since the parameters $\bs\theta_{\mbox{ NN}}$ of the neural network are shared across all decision-makers, it can leverage information from other decision-makers to make inferences about the effect of a particular context on the taste parameters of a given decision maker.
 In doing so, we can leverage the ability of neural networks to generalise across observations and use it to infer the effect of a particular context, even if we have never observed that decision-maker make choices in that context.
 Additionally, one can further supplement the context description vector $\textbf{c}_t$ with socio-demographic information about the decision-maker in order to make the generalization across decision-makers richer and more personalised.